MissKMirza/Calculator-in-Java-using-AWT/README.md

 <p>
 Step 1: Set Up Your Project
-Create a new Java project in your favourite IDE and make sure to have AWT imported.
+Create a new Java project in your favourite IDE and make sure AWT is imported.

 Step 2: Design the User Interface
 Using AWT components, design the calculator interface.
 You'll need buttons for digits (0-9), operators (+, -, *, /), and an equals (=) button.